molly/blog/_posts/2022-07-22-celsius-letters.md

 > This has had an immense impact on my life and my financial future looks extremely grim.

-> I feel humiliated, angry, anxious and have had many sleepless nights coming to the realisation the all my funds I have been saving for my childrens future for the past 20+ years has been gambled away by a liar and a fraud
+> I feel humiliated, angry, anxious and have had many sleepless nights coming to the realisation the all my funds I have been saving for my childrens future for the past 20+ years has been gambled away by a liar and a fraud.

 > I would also like to add my father's situation into this letter, he is a 65 year old retired man ... who I convinced to invest his stake in Crypto currency into Celsius as a "safe haven".
 Given my comfort level with Celsius, thanks to all the lies I was fed by Alex and the team listed above, he followed my advice and his crypto stake money was invested into Celsius.
 His current holdings are 14.926298 Ethereum, 1.032703 BTC, 6890.110949 USD and 54.959432 PolkaDot, which was worth on 29/03/22 $154,256.70AUD.